Format: C-Print

 Performance date 26 July 2012

-a Nagra SN was used in the performance playing the artists own recordings from contemporary spy stations on the shortwave band from various activities from the recent years.
+DSCN8181a Nagra SN was used in the performance playing the artists own recordings from contemporary spy stations on the shortwave band from various activities from the recent years.
 Some spy station recordings were only 2 weeks old.

 Sound collage with own recordings of various number and clandestine radio transmissions plays at radio transmission through common portable radios during performance: